top of page

 Ever since I was a young kid, I loved building things with my hands.
 It's something that is special to me and is something I thoroughly enjoy.

-After college, I went on to earn my Doctorate in Physical Therapy not expecting to make a living out of shaping surfboard.
-After finishing school, my love of surfboards led me to leave Physical Therapy and continue pursuing the path of shaping foam.
+After college, I went on to earn my Doctorate in Physical Therapy.
+I didn't plan on supporting my family shaping surfboards.
+After finishing Physical Therapy school, my love of surfboards led me to leave Physical Therapy 4 months into my first job and continue pursuing the path of playing with foam.
 Thankfully, I learned a lot of concepts in Physical Therapy school that made me a better shaper.
-The most important being analyzation of movement patterns and how each individual moves (surfs) differently.
-Movement patterns in everyday life vary so much between individuals, By watching how someone surfs or listening to their description of how they surf, it becomes easier to make a board more specialized to the individual
+The most important was the analyzation of movement patterns and how each individual moves (surfs) differently.
+Movement patterns in everyday life vary so much between individuals.
+By knowing how someone surfs, it becomes easier to make a board tailored to the individual's movement patterns.

-Where my passion lies for what I truly enjoying shaping and surfing is in twin fins.
-For the past few years, it's been exciting exploring the different ways to make the most versatile, high-performance twin fin surfboards I can.
+Where my passion lies for shaping and surfing is in twin fins.
+For the past several years, it's been exciting exploring the different ways to make the most versatile, high-performance twin fin surfboards I can.
 This includes ankle-high, big, hollow, windy, slabby, gutless, very big waves, and everything in between.
 Why I often use asymmetry is to accomplish this goal.
-I believe that in a wide range of waves being ridden frontside and backside, it is possible to make a twin fin that adds greatly to your surfing in terms of speed, fluidity, hold, and versatility while not taking any performance aspects away by only surfing with two fins.
+I believe that in a wide range of waves being ridden frontside and backside, it is possible to build a twin fin that adds greatly to your surfing in terms of speed, fluidity, hold, and versatility while not taking any performance aspects away by surfing with two fins.

 I still enjoy making boards other than twin fins and know these other designs based around more or less fins hold so much value for certain conditions, but my passion is for exploring how far a twin fin can go.

-Surfing is fun and should be treated as such.
+Surfing is fun and should be treated so.

 Contact: ashton@ahvessels.com